1 Thessalonians 2:15

 who killed both the Lord Jesus and their own prophets, and drove us out as well.
 They are displeasing to God and hostile to all men,

-who killed both the Lord Jesus
+who killed both the Lord Jesus and their own prophets

-and drove us out
+and drove us out as well

-they are displeasing to God
+They are displeasing to God

 and hostile to all men